socketsupply/sockets.sh/src/docs/faq.md

 - We embrace web standards instead of inventing new paradigms.

-- P2P and local-fisrt are first class features.
+- P2P and [local-fisrt][LF] are first class considerations.
 We provide JavaScript APIs for Bluetooth, UDP, and robust file system IO.
 These make it possible to create an entirely new class of apps that are autonomous from the cloud and allow users to communicate directly without any infrastructure requirements.

 ### Why should I care about P2P?